Pro-life protesters go to court again to defend free speech against New York

 The court ruled 9-0 that Massachusetts’ 35-foot buffer zone around abortion clinics infringed on the free speech rights of pro-life sidewalk counselors.
 But the court did not set a definitive standard for how far a state can keep protesters away from clinics and the patients.

-Since the court’s make up has changed since 2014 with a more conservative bent, it’s possible a new case could yield a result more friendly to pro-life groups.
+Since the court’s makeup has changed since 2014 with a more conservative bent, it’s possible a new case could yield a result more friendly to pro-life groups.

 “There are free speech implications.
 You’re telling people they can’t speak on a sidewalk,” said Josh Blackman, a professor at South Texas College of Law.
 “The court would be more skeptical of these types of measures.”